Sall Nabe Women’s Group Well Project – Senegal

 This project is to build a well for the women’s group community garden of Sall Nabe.

-As a result of high demand for vegetables, the women’s group has started building a 25 m by 25 m garden.
+As a result of the high demand for vegetables, the women’s group has started building a 25 m by 25 m garden.
 However, there is no current water source

-Sall Nabe women’s group will collectively grow and sell the vegetables at the weekly local market and surrounding villages.
+Sall Nabe women’s group will collectively grow and sell the vegetables at the weekly local market and in surrounding villages.
 This will allow them to improve nutrition for their families, earn income, and retain enough to reinvest in gardening seeds and materials.

 The well will be located inside the fenced gardening space, thus protecting the well from misuse.
 It will be dug to a depth of ten meters.
 A location has been chosen where water will be abundant, even during the dry season.

-In addition the women are raising funds to pay for the rental of the machine that lowers the cement lining into the well.
+In addition, the women are raising funds to pay for the rental of the machine that lowers the cement lining into the well.